eat-me-bro/about/README.md

   <br>
   <samp>
     Hello there, welcome to <b><a rel="nofollow noopener noreferrer" target="_blank" href="https://emb.rip">eatMe,Bro!</a></b>.
-    <br>This is just a fun project.
-A simple PWA that randomly select your favorite food store, to visit and hang out with your friends<br>
+    <br>A simple PWA that randomly select your favorite food store, to visit and hang out with your friends<br>

 </samp>